dosza/bash-progress-bar/README.md

 *stopAsSuccessProgressBar* is a function that ends the progressbar successfully

-*stopAsFailProgressBar* is a function that ends the progressbar with a failure message
+*stopProgressBarAsFail* is a function that ends the progressbar with a failure message

+*stopProgressAsCanceled* is a function (optional) that ends the progressbar with a canceled status

 When startProgressBar is called, the bash-progress-bar.sh script is initialized in the background.
 Next instruction is executed while the animation is running

-The user must use the function *stopAsSuccessProgressBar* (for success) or *stopAsFailProgressBar* (failure)
+The user must use the function *stopAsSuccessProgressBar* (for success) or stopProgressBarAsFail* (failure)

+Note
+---

+1. It is important to redirect the output of your task to */dev/null* to only see the progressbar animation

 Important Note
 ---